Thomas H. O'Shea: Early Years in Ireland

 O'Shea was born in Queenstown (now Cobh), County Cork, Ireland on October 21, 1898, son of a former Royal Irish Constabulary officer and Royal Navy clerk Patrick O'Shea and farm owner Mary Kirby.
 A school trained chemist, his Irish Volunteers activity during the Irish War of Independence began in 1915 with the 4th Battalion, Cork No.1 Brigade in Cobh and ended shortly after the Irish Civil War came to a close in 1923.
-He spent several months after the official end of the war engaged in guerrilla activities.
-During his time in the war of independence and the Irish Civil War, he conducted numerous raids against the British Army, RIC, Black and Tans and Royal Defence Corps and manufactured land mines and grenades, using them with frequency.
-He participated on the attack against the Ballyquirke Military Aerodrome in late 1919 under the overall command of Terence MacSwiney followed by a January 1920 assault on the RIC barracks in Carrigtwohill under O/C Mick Leahy.
+He spent several months after the official end of the war, engaged in guerrilla activities.

+During the war of independence and the Irish Civil War, he conducted numerous raids against the British Army, RIC, Black and Tans and Royal Defence Corps and manufactured land mines and grenades, using them with frequency.
+In late 1919, he participated on the attack against the Ballyquirke Military Aerodrome, under the overall command of Terence MacSwiney.
+In January 1920, he took part in an assault on the RIC barracks in Carrigtwohill, under O/C Mick Leahy.
 This is notable as the first 'official' attack on any RIC barracks.

-In August 1920 O'Shea was part of an ambush of Cameron Highlanders, an infantry regiment of the British Army, that captured rifles and other arms.
+In August 1920, O'Shea was part of an ambush of Cameron Highlanders, an infantry regiment of the British Army, that captured rifles and other arms.
 In July 1921, after recovering from suffering injuries in an explosion in April, he was assigned as a battalion officer in charge of engineering with sections in Knocraha, Midleton, Fota and Cobh.
 During the civil war, he moved headquarters from the Midleton police barracks to Lord Barrymore's estate at Fota Island after the expulsion of Irish Free State forces.

 Even as the Free State gained strength and the IRA forces waned, O'Shea continued to engineer bombings, notably at two bridge approaches to Cobh at Belvelly and Fota.
 As the Irish Volunteers morphed into the Irish Republican Army, O'Shea was incarcerated 5 times during the wars.
 He participated in a hunger strike at Wormwood Scrubs (HM Prison) led by Joseph McGrath in London from April to May 1920 and also escaped from Cork Male Prison with 30 men in August 1922 through a prisoner constructed tunnel.

-O'Shea led a 2nd hunger strike in October 1923 with Frank Oakley at Mountjoy Prison that, despite Irish Free State media suppression, spread across Ireland with 8000 jailed strikers participating.
+In October 1923, O'Shea led a 2nd hunger strike with Frank Oakley at Mountjoy Prison that, despite Irish Free State media suppression, spread across Ireland, with 8,000 jailed strikers participating.
 The 4th arrest was immediately after release from Mountjoy at Sinn Féin Headquarters during Dennis Barry's funeral.
 He escaped Cork Court House two weeks later.
-On May 9, 1924 he was arrested for the fifth and final time but released shortly thereafter in a general amnesty.
+On May 9, 1924, he was arrested for the fifth and final time but released shortly thereafter in a general amnesty.